adrianRfeeger/ezShareCPAP/README.md

 **Checkboxes:**

-- **Import With OSCAR:**
+- **Open OSCAR:**
-  - Automatically imports data into OSCAR after the synchronization process is completed.
+  - Opens OSCAR after synchronization.
+On macOS, ezShareCPAP attempts to start the import flow automatically.
+On Windows and Linux, open OSCAR and import manually.
 - **Quit After Completion:**
   - Automatically quits the application after the synchronization process is completed.